-- 4) Click Draw Area and draw a quadrilateral in the preview window by specifying four vertexes of the detection region. - 6.
-Set the arming schedule.
-Refer to Configure Arming Schedule for details. - 7.
+- 8. Set the arming schedule.
+Refer to Configure Arming Schedule for details. - 9.
 Set the linkage actions.
-Refer to Configure Alarm Linkage Action for details. - 8.
-Click Apply.
+Refer to Configure Alarm Linkage Action for details.

 Intrusion Detection

 Intrusion detection function detects people, vehicles, or objects that enter and loiter in a predefined virtual region.